World Cup: For Team India, a heartbreaking end to a strange old campaign

 Gayakwad’s over, here and now, ended up going for 7 runs.
 The equation for South Africa (and West Indies) became 7 runs off 6 balls.

 Deepti Sharma’s time in New Zealand had been a strange one too.
 At the end of the New Zealand series, she was given the vice-captaincy by the think-tank.
 Harmanpreet sat one game out and returned for the fifth ODI, but we were told that Deepti was Raj’s deputy for the last two matches.
-Now, the vice-captaincy in the side is often nothing but a role on paper but it was interesting nevertheless that India did that because simultaneously, we also saw her batting at No 3 and the management propped her up before the tournament began as the most important all-round option in the squad to lend balance.
+Now, the vice-captaincy in the side is often nothing but a role on paper but it was interesting nevertheless that India did that because simultaneously, we also saw her batting at No 3.
+The management propped her up before the tournament began, as an important all-round option in the squad to lend balance.

 A few matches into the World Cup, however, she was dropped.
 The move to send her into the top order had not worked out, and she wasn’t quite offering the same bite as Gayakwad or Rana with the ball.